kathlynk/SimpleTweet-11/README.md

 **SimpleTweet** is an android app that allows a user to view their Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **5** hours spent in total
+Time spent: **8** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can **compose and post a new tweet**
+- [x] User can **compose and post a new tweet**
-  - [ ] User can click a “Compose” icon in the Action Bar on the top right
+  - [x] User can click a “Compose” icon in the Action Bar on the top right
-  - [ ] User can then enter a new tweet and post this to twitter
+  - [x] User can then enter a new tweet and post this to twitter
-  - [ ] User is taken back to home timeline with **new tweet visible** in timeline
+  - [x] User is taken back to home timeline with **new tweet visible** in timeline
-  - [ ] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
-  - [ ] User can **see a counter with total number of characters left for tweet** on compose tweet page
+  - [x] User can **see a counter with total number of characters left for tweet** on compose tweet page

 The following **optional** features are implemented: